 In Tasmania a significant number of children aged birth to 12 years attend Education and Care (E&C) services.
-These comprise: Long Day Care (LDC), Outside School Hours Care (OSHC), including Before and After School Care and Vacation Care, Family Day Care (FDC) and Occasional Care services.

 The Australian E&C sector has experienced a period of significant growth and development in the last decade.
 In 2009, Being, Becoming and Belonging: The Early Years Learning Framework for Australia (EYLF) was introduced for all early childhood settings.
 Following this, My Time, Our Place: Framework for School Aged Care in Australia (MTOP) was introduced in 2011.Today, both frameworks provide educators working in the E&C sector with consistent, research-based guidance in relation to supporting children’s learning and wellbeing.
 Additionally, both frameworks guide practices that support children’s successful transitions between home, education and care settings, and school.

 The National Quality Framework (NQF), introduced in 2012, “is designed to ensure a uniform and integrated approach to the regulation and quality assessment of education and care services across Australia” (Kearns 2017, p.
 6).
 A national body, Australian Children’s Education and Care Quality Authority (ACECQA), guides and monitors the implementation of the NQF to promote consistency across all states and territories.
 In Tasmania, the NQF is administered and monitored by the Department of Education (DoE) Education and Care Unit (ECU).

 - The ‘National Law’ – Education and Care Services National Law Act 2010 (Vic)

 - The ‘Regulations’ – Education and Care Services National Regulations 2017 (PDF, 1.4MB)